-If you have been around for awhile you know that I am not a big sweets eater.
+If you have been around for a while you know that I am not a big sweets eater.
 Give me cheese!
 Give me chips!
-But, there are times…and for those times, this lemon tart not only satisfies my sweet tooth but is also GAPS legal!
+But, there are times...and for those times, I need something that satisfies my sweet tooth.
+This Lemon Tart recipe is it!

 The tartness of the lemon juice combined with the sweetness of the honey yields a deliciously refreshing dessert.
 It is a light dessert that leaves that sweet tooth satisfied and your tummy pleasantly full!

-The same recipe can be used to make GAPS legal Lemon Bars.
-To make bars, spray an 8″ x 8″ pan with nonstick cooking oil and line the bottom with parchment paper.
-Continue with the recipe and when cooled, cut into bars – enjoy delicious Lemon Bars!
+The same recipe can be used to make Lemon Bars.
+To make bars, spray an 8" x 8" pan with nonstick cooking oil and line the bottom with parchment paper.
+Continue with the recipe and when cooled, cut into bars.
+Now you can enjoy delicious Lemon Bars!